billthefighter/pydantic2django/docs/index.md

 Generate Django models from Pydantic models, Python dataclasses, or plain typed classes — and convert data back and forth reliably.

+> [!IMPORTANT]
+> Namespace rename and deprecation: The distribution is now `django-typed2django` and the new import namespace is `typed2django`.
+The old `pydantic2django` namespace is deprecated and will be removed in version 1.1.0.
+Please migrate imports to `typed2django.*`.

 ## Features

 - Automatic Django model generation (`models.py`) from your Python types